wilhelmagren/DA231X-Degree-Project/README.md

 # DA231X-Degree-Project
-Master of Science and Engineering degree project at KTH Royal Institute of Technology, advanced level 30 credits.
+Degree Project in Computer Science and Engineering at KTH Royal Institute of Technology, advanced level 30 credits.
+Yields a M.Sc.Eng degree as part of the Communication and Technology program.
+The contents and learning outcomes of the course are as follows:

+*before*

 ## Thesis
 This is the this that I have written with much rigour and passion.